 Law School Building Access & Use

-For Winter Quarter, any law student may use the building, as well as non-law students taking Law School classes.
+Any law student may use the building, as well as non-law students taking Law School classes.
 You need to have your individual ID card with you at all times and you should tap your card in order to enter the building.

 Are there special guidelines for entering and exiting the Law School?

 Yes, all Law School doors will remain locked at this time.
 Upon entering the Law School each student must tap their ID card in order to access the building.
 You should not hold the door for anyone to enter behind you into the building.

 Will I be able to eat at the Law School?

 Yes, individuals may eat at the Law School, including in the Green Lounge or in a classroom during a lunch talk.
 Vaccinated individuals are not required to maintain distance while eating.
 Those individuals with an approved vaccine exemption must maintain 6ft of social distance while eating and drinking.

 What are the guidelines for using the Green Lounge?

 The Green Lounge will resume regular usage for this academic year during building hours.
 Individuals eating in the Green Lounge should select a seat that fits with their own comfort level and vaccine status.